This post may include affiliate links. Thank you for your support.

 Instructions

-• Mix cinnamon sugar: In a small bowl, add both sugars, cinnamon, salt and cayenne.
+• Mix Cinnamon Sugar Spice: In a small bowl, add both sugars, cinnamon, salt and cayenne.
 Whisk, breaking up any large clumps of sugar, until thoroughly combined.
 Set aside.

-• Add flavor: Add the maple syrup and vanilla to the bowl.
+• Add Maple Syrup and Vanilla: Add the maple syrup and vanilla to the bowl.
 Whisk again until frothy.

-• Add nuts: Add the nuts to the bowl and gently toss until the walnuts are evenly coated.
+• Add the Nuts: Add the nuts to the bowl and gently toss until the walnuts are evenly coated.

-• Add cinnamon sugar: Sprinkle the cinnamon sugar over the nuts.
+• Add Reserved Cinnamon Sugar Mixture: Sprinkle the cinnamon sugar over the nuts.
 Gently toss until evenly and thoroughly coated.

-• Arrange on pan: Transfer the nuts to the prepared baking sheet, arranging them in an even, single layer.
+• Arrange Glazed Nuts on Baking Sheet: Transfer the nuts to the prepared baking sheet, arranging them in an even, single layer.

-• Cool: Transfer the baking sheet to a wire rack and sprinkle with flaky sea salt and sanding sugar if using.
+• Cool the Candy Nuts: Transfer the baking sheet to a wire rack and sprinkle with flaky sea salt and sanding sugar if using.
 Let the candied nuts cool to room temperature.

 Notes